MaybeBirb/MagmosWiki/Characters/Villarian.md

 *"I 𝘬𝘯𝘰𝘸 this is what I want, but… my entire life, this was portrayed as something worth 𝘭𝘢𝘶𝘨𝘩𝘪𝘯𝘨 at.
 It was a joke to think about liking a human- an insult.
 And not a particularly lighthearted one."*
 - Villarian

-Villarian is a Magmosian Veldaron working within the MDF, currently in a relationship with Hornet.
+Villarian, or Velsarren, is a Magmosian Veldaron working within the MDF, currently in a relationship with Hornet.

 ### History
-History here.
+Villarian was very nearly an only child growing up, having only his sister Tarresha as a sibling.
+While Tarresha joined the Drelanxes, Villarian progressed along the standard path for Magmosian soldiers, though was eventually promoted to Infiltrator status alongside [Celian](Celian.md)

 ### Traits and Equipment
 Villarian is somewhat of a [tsundere](https://en.wikipedia.org/wiki/Tsundere), presenting himself as callous and aggressive.
 He is, however, still reasonable.
 Over time, he has grown a strong affection for Hornet (who is now his girlfriend), being deeply protective of her.